What is distichiasis?

 Elizabeth Taylor distichiasis

-Not everyone with the condition is as lucky as Elizabeth Taylor.
-Some experience minor discomfort, while others experience complications and symptoms requiring professional eye care.
+Some experience minor discomfort, while others experience complications and symptoms requiring the care of an eye doctor.

 Symptoms of distichiasis